Jitendra2603/ElevenLabsRNStream/README.md

 ### 2. **Streaming Pipeline**
 - ElevenLabs API streams PCM audio data in real-time
-- PCM data is buffered into 128KB chunks (~4 seconds each)
+- PCM data is buffered into 64KB chunks (~2 seconds each)
 - Each chunk is converted to WAV format with proper headers
 - WAV files are saved to device storage for TrackPlayer consumption

 ### 3. **Audio Playback**
 - TrackPlayer manages a queue of audio chunks
-- Playback starts after 3 chunks are buffered (12 seconds buffer)
+- Playback starts after 1 chunk is ready (~2 seconds for first response)
 - Smooth transitions between chunks for continuous audio
 - Background playback support with media controls